skypilot-org/skypilot/docs/source/serving/autoscaling.rst

     # ...

 The service will scale down all replicas when there is no traffic to the system and will save costs on idle replicas.
-In this case, the scale up will be faster when the system has no replicas: it will **scale up immediately if any traffic detected**.
+When upscaling from zero, the upscale delay will be ignored in order to bring up the service faster.